darakuneko/gpk_fwmaker/README.md

 # GPK FWMaker
-Make QMK Firmware with API
+Make QMK/Vial Firmware with API
-May correspond to Vial....

 Before use
 -------